onepub-dev/nginx-le/cli/README.md

 The `nginx.conf` loads its configuration from the `/etc/nginx/live/defaults.conf` file.

-However the above instructions dictate that you put your `default.conf`  in `/etc/nginx/custom/defaults.conf`
+However the above instructions dictate that you put your `default.conf`  in `/etc/nginx/operating/defaults.conf`

-Note: the difference `custom` vs `live`.
+Note: the difference `operating` vs `live`.

 At runtime Nginx-LE pulls its configuration from the `live` directory.

-On startup, if you have a valid certificate, the `live` directory is symlinked to your `/etc/nginx/custom` directory.
+On startup, if you have a valid certificate, the `live` directory is symlinked to your `/etc/nginx/operating` directory.

 If you don't have a valid certificate, the `live` directory is symlinked to the `acquire` folder and Nginx-LE is placed into acquisition mode.